Stainby

-Stainby is a hamlet in the South Kesteven district of Lincolnshire, England.
+Stainby is a village and former civil parish, now in the parish of Gunby and Stainby, in the South Kesteven district of Lincolnshire, England.
 It is situated 2 mi west from the A1 road, 1.5 mi east from the Viking Way and the Leicestershire border, and 8 mi south from Grantham.
+In 1921 the parish had a population of 117.